AngelMunoz/DRPTranslator/README.md

 ## Install
-how can you consume this library? this is intended to be used in a nodejs environment so you can install it as a dependancy
+how can you consume this library? this is intended to be used in a nodejs environment so you can install it as a dependency

 `npm install --save drptranslator`